walles/ttt/README.md

 * Auto deploy to GitHub Pages on each push to the `main` branch
 * Replace the "3/10" text with a progress bar under the line where the user types
+* If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it

 ---